r0bin-dood/crcx/USAGE.md

 }
 ```

 The follwing example uses crcx_update() which is used on running checksums, or in this case running CRCs.
 Given a CRC and a character, it will calculate the next CRC and such will be the current running CRC.
-This is usually used on arriving data.

 ```c
 #include <crcx.h>       //stdio.h and stdint.h included